VavoomCode/FishingInfo/README.md

 3. In game do `/addon load fishinginfo` then `/fi`

 # About updates
-Due to Ashita V4 changes settings.json is now in /config/addons/fishinginfo/ and generated on first run Changed default visibility to be enabled as HideInactive is enabled by default Shift + drag to move or /fi pos x y
+Due to Ashita V4 changes settings.json is now in /config/addons/fishinginfo/ and generated on first run.

+Changed default visibility to be enabled as HideInactive is enabled by default.

+Shift + drag to move or /fi pos x y/.

 # Commands
 ```